chocolatey/choco/docs/generated/CommandsSynchronize.md

      --id=VALUE
      Id - The Display Name from Programs and Features

+     --packageid, --package-id=VALUE
+     PackageId - When used with Id, this will be the custom name for the package.
+Business editions only (version 1.12.2+)

      --out, --outdir, --outputdirectory, --output-directory=VALUE
      OutputDirectory - Specifies the directory for the generated Chocolatey